White Cloud Mountain Minnows: Size, Care and More

 Water parameters

-3. Water Hardness (dGH): 5-20 degrees of general hardness.
-They are adaptable to a range of hardness levels.
+Water Hardness (dGH): They adapt well to a hardness range of 5-20 dGH.

-4. Ammonia and Nitrite: Keep ammonia and nitrite levels at zero.
-These substances are toxic to fish and can lead to health problems or even death.
+Ammonia and Nitrite: Keep both at zero, as these substances are toxic and can cause serious health issues.

-5. Nitrate: Keep nitrate levels below 20-40 ppm.
-Regular water changes help control nitrate accumulation.
+Nitrate: Maintain nitrate levels below 20-40 ppm.
+Regular water changes are key to managing nitrate accumulation.

-7. Filtration: Adequate filtration is essential to maintain water quality.
-A gentle filter is preferable since these fish are not strong swimmers and don’t like strong currents.
+Filtration: Adequate filtration is crucial for maintaining water quality.
+A gentle filter is preferable, as these fish are not strong swimmers and prefer calmer waters.

 Decor

-Despite the fact that the fish isn’t demanding to the tank decorations, taking into account the fish coloring it looks better in a planted tank with dark bottom substrate.
-A fine-grained substrate, such as sand or gravel, is suitable for these fish.
-It allows them to sift through it in search of food while mimicking their natural environment.
+While white cloud mountain minnows are not particularly demanding regarding tank decorations, their colors are enhanced in a planted aquarium with a dark substrate.
+A fine-grained substrate, such as sand or gravel, is ideal, allowing them to sift through it for food while mimicking their natural environment.

-It will be good to add some floating plants, tree branches and roots, some leaves into the tank.
-All of these will let you recreate the natural habitat.
-Natural driftwood pieces can create a more natural look in the aquarium and provide hiding places for the minnows.
-Some fish also graze on the microorganisms that grow on driftwood.
+Adding floating plants, tree branches, roots, and leaves can help recreate their natural habitat.
+Natural driftwood not only enhances the aquarium’s aesthetic but also provides hiding places for the minnows.
+Some fish even graze on the microorganisms that develop on driftwood.

 Diet